Apollonius's theorem: Statement and relation to other theorem

 It is a special case of Stewart's theorem.
 For an isosceles triangle with $|AB| = |AC|,$ the median $AD$ is perpendicular to $BC$ and the theorem reduces to the Pythagorean theorem for triangle $ADB$ (or triangle $ADC$).
 From the fact that the diagonals of a parallelogram bisect each other, the theorem is equivalent to the parallelogram law.

-The theorem is named for the ancient Greek mathematician Apollonius of Perga.

 Proof

 The theorem can be proved as a special case of Stewart's theorem, or can be proved using vectors (see parallelogram law).
 The following is an independent proof using the law of cosines.